-I provide two different options for creating this anchor chart:
+You have two different options for using this anchor chart:

-- You can use the cut-and-glue kit.
+- The cut-and-glue kit.
 Print it out on standard paper, trim it a little and put it together.
-Laminate it and you’ll be able to use it year after year!
+Laminate it and you'll be able to use it year after year!

 Common Core Focus: Reading

 Ask and answer questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers.

 Determine the main idea of a text; recount the key details and explain how they support the main idea.

 Describe the relationship between a series of historical events, scientific ideas or concepts, or steps in technical procedures in a text, using language that pertains to time, sequence, and cause / effect.

 - RI.4.1., RI.4.2., RI.4.3.